 With this goal in sight, innovative pedagogical applications of AI in the teaching of languages and cultures can offer language instructors models to differentiate instruction and ultimately prepare language learners for tomorrow's world.

-Design Thinking Workshops: Wonda could be used to facilitate virtual team building exercises for remote teams to brainstorm on new ideas.
+Design Thinking Workshops: Wonda AI Characters be used to facilitate virtual team building exercises for remote teams to brainstorm on new ideas.
 For example, teams could create and play games that require collaboration and problem-solving, allowing them to build stronger relationships and improve their communication and teamwork skills while finding new ideas for their projects.

 If you are interested, you can apply to the AI Pilot program on wondavr.com/ai